quanbui210/Task-List/README.md

 # Task-List
-Just practicing, using vanilla HTML, CSS and JavaScript, store data with Firebase Realtime Database
+Just some practicing during free time, using vanilla HTML, CSS and JavaScript, store data with Firebase Realtime Database

 Not completed yet, features to be developed: Edit, checked, set time...